lupuleasa-core/Dota2-TheCore-Config-Engine/1. Karrandalf's Keyboard Layout/ReadMe.md

-**IMPORTANT: View this ReadMe on the GitHub website or you will not be able to see the layout images (url below).** https://github.com/Karrandalf/D2SpaceModifier/tree/master/1.%20Karrandalf's%20Keyboard%20Layout
+**IMPORTANT: View this ReadMe on the GitHub website, or else you will not be able to see the layout images (url below).** https://github.com/Karrandalf/D2SpaceModifier/tree/master/1.%20Karrandalf's%20Keyboard%20Layout

 # My personal triple keyboard layout

-Just throw the " 570 " folder inside of " Steam\userdata\[Your 9 digit Steam ID here] " and overwrite.
+Just copy the " 570 " folder into " Steam\userdata\[Your 9 digit Steam ID here] " and overwrite.

 I had to rearrange some things because the `autoexec.cfg` cannot use modifiers in its binds anymore.
 You can easily modify the layout to your liking.